glaucia86/aoia-langchain-azurefunctions/README.md

-# aoia-langchain-azurefunctions
+# Azure OpenAI + LangChain.js + Azure Functions

-A repository for study proposals how to use Azure OpenAI + LangChain + Azure Function
+A repository for study case how to use Azure OpenAI + LangChain + Azure Function with JavaScript/TypeScript